whitedevil0420/DDos_ip/README.md

 # DDos_ip
-It's written in python and make for sand unlimited data packet on a particular web ip
+It's written in python and make for send unlimited data packet on a particular web ip

 Attack of ddos (send unlimited data packet on an ip for takedown system) yes!
 It can be takedown a website